A Universal Identity Backdoor Attack against Speaker Verification based on Siamese Network: Introduction

 \section{Introduction}

-Speaker verification (SV) \cite{snyder2016deep,snyder2017deep,tang2019deep,nidadavolu2020unsupervised,li2022real,lin2022robust} is the process of verifying, based on a speaker’s enrolled utterances, whether the input speech utterance belongs to a claimed speaker.
-Speaker verification based on deep learning has become an important biometric technology, which is widely used in mission-critical areas for user identification\cite{heigold2016end,snyder2018x,snyder2019speaker}.
+Speaker verification (SV) \cite{snyder2016deep,snyder2017deep,tang2019deep,nidadavolu2020unsupervised,li2022real,lin2022robust} is the process of verifying, based on the enrolled speech utterances of a speaker, whether the speech utterance input belongs to a claimed speaker.
+DNNs have achieved exceptional performance and found applications in a wide range of fields \cite{ke2025detection,ke2024tail,ke2024consolidated}.
+DNN-based speaker verification has become an important biometric technology, which is widely used in mission-critical areas for user identification\cite{heigold2016end,snyder2018x,snyder2019speaker}.
 A typical speaker verification process usually consists of three parts: training process, enrolling process and inference process.
 In training process, the model is trained to find a well-performed generator to represent speaker's utterances.
 In enrolling process, the model extracts feature from the enrolled speakers' utterances, which will be saved for verification.
-In inference process, the model extracts features from the input utterances and calculate the similarity with that of the enrolled speakers.
+In inference process, the model extracts features from the input utterances and calculates the similarity to that of the enrolled speakers.

 Typically, most speaker verification methods require a large amount of data to train neural networks.
 To meet the requirement, many under-resourced application developers need to use third-party data and models\cite{goldblum2022dataset}.
-Concerns are raised for model security when they are operated in untrusted environments.
+Concerns about model security are raised when they are operated in untrusted environments.